mas-bandwidth/netcode/STANDARD.md

 * Sequence numbers converted to nonce bytes arrays
 * Associated data for AEAD encryption primitives

-In all cases, data is written in a binary format in little-endian order.

 ## Connect Token

 A _connect token_ ensures that only authenticated clients can connect to dedicated servers.